Organic Food and Your Health

 A: Not necessarily.
 According to Jo Ann Hattner, a dietitian and nutrition consultant for Stanford University Medical Center and author of Gut Insight, the most important message for people with arthritis is to eat a healthy diet including at least five servings of fruits and vegetables a day.
-"But if people are concerned about the risk of pesticides, hormones and antibiotics, they're better off buying organic."
+"But if you’re concerned about the risk of pesticides, hormones and antibiotics, you’re better off buying organic,” says Hattner.

 Q: Is there any scientifically proven link between food chemicals and autoimmune diseases like arthritis?

-A: In the area of autoimmunity, including rheumatoid arthritis, there's not much evidence that eating organic makes a difference, says Emilio Gonzalez, MD, director and chief of the Division of Rheumatology at the University of Texas Medical Branch in Galveston, Texas.
+A: There's not much evidence that eating organic makes a difference in autoimmune conditions like rheumatoid arthritis, says Emilio Gonzalez, MD, director and chief of the Division of Rheumatology at the University of Texas Medical Branch in Galveston, Texas.
 Still, it makes sense to minimize your exposure to undesirable chemicals, hormones and antibiotics – and eating organic is one way to do that.
 In fact, he says, the best time to go organic is before arthritis sets in.
 Since organic foods contain fewer pesticides, theoretically, they wouldn't stimulate the immune system, which may lead to inflammation and ultimately arthritis.

 Q: Are there nutritional differences between organic and conventional foods?

-Organic animal products may also have added benefits.
-English researchers found that organic milk has higher levels of Omega 3 fatty acids, which may help alleviate arthritis symptoms and enhance health, than non-organic milk.
+A: Organic animal products may also have added benefits.
+English researchers found that organic milk has higher levels of Omega-3 fatty acids, which may help alleviate arthritis symptoms and enhance health.
 That may be one reason why organic milk is often richer and creamier than conventional.
 Other studies have shown that organic milk has higher levels of vitamin E and other antioxidants as well as minerals like calcium, iron, magnesium and chromium.

 Q: How do the hormones and antibiotics in conventional animal products affect people with arthritis?

-Q: Does eating organic guarantee a food that's free from pesticides?
+Q: Does eating organic guarantee that food is free from pesticides?